PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 Page 219 Location 3468

 > His quick brain was working.
 Which way—which method—talk her over—lull her into security or a swift dash—All his life Lombard had taken the risky way.
 He took it now.
-He spoke slowly, argumentatively: “Now look here, my dear girl, you just listen—” And then he sprang.
+He spoke slowly, argumentatively: "Now look here, my dear girl, you just listen—" And then he sprang.
 Quick as a panther—as any other feline creature….
 Automatically Vera pressed the trigger….
-Lombard’s leaping body stayed poised in mid-spring then crashed heavily to the ground.
+Lombard's leaping body stayed poised in mid-spring then crashed heavily to the ground.
 Vera came warily forward, the revolver ready in her hand.
 But there was no need of caution.
 Philip Lombard was dead—shot through the heart….

 Christie, A. (2011).
 And Then There Were None.